vijay8i/this-and-that/01-build-systems/notes/04-gn-ninja-conan.md

 In Part III, I concluded that learning *gn* is a better investment of time than *meson*.
 Learning is not free and mastering anything takes time.
-To be clear, if you are comfortable with *cmake* and its ecosystem, then good for you &mdash; perfection is in the eye of the beholder &mdash;
+To be clear, if you are comfortable with *cmake* or *meson* then good for you, keep using it &mdash; after all, perfection is in the eye of the beholder.
-keep using it.

 My search for a better meta build tool started only because it's been a while (a lot while) since I messed around with *cmake*; in that time,